 So, yeah, about that.
 That mash of things we just saw.
 That was a trailer for a game that Square Enix never approved, but Nomura really, really wanted to make.
 Nomura did eventually funnel some of his ideas into KH0.2, but as you can see by watching this again after looking at 0.2, BBS “Volume 2” was supposed to be of much wider scope, covering events from previous games in another perspective.
 You might remember me discussing Nomura’s plan to follow Riku through the events of Days and KH2, and it looks like he might have been hoping to do that in “Volume 2” even during KH1, what with Riku featuring in more of the scenes than anyone else.
 It was also hinted that we might learn more about Xehanort’s life.
 As it stands, most of these scenes will probably never see the light of day.
 Sure, you can imagine the Twilight Town trio showing Kairi the mansion, be it during her abbreviated visit during KH2 or maybe in a post-KH2 venture, but we’ll never see it to be certain what they did there.
 And that’s disappointing… but also the way things have to be.

-But here’s a pertinent question: why call it Volume 2?
+But here’s a pertinent question: why call it “BBS Volume 2”?
 Why not give it an original title?
-With Riku and Xehanort at the centre and Aqua in the Realm of Darkness, why not… “Kingdom Hearts: Days of Darkness?”
+With Riku and Xehanort at the centre and Aqua in the Realm of Darkness, why not… here, give me ten seconds and I’ll come up with something… “Kingdom Hearts: Days of Darkness?”
 Or something like that.
-Given the naming scheme Nomura would eventually adopt, there’s probably an alternate universe where this game exists and it’s called “Kingdom Hearts 2.5.”
+Given the naming scheme Nomura would eventually adopt, there’s probably an alternate universe where this game exists and it was called “Kingdom Hearts 2.5,” before the HD collections were even conceived.
 But no, he wanted… “Birth by Sleep Volume 2.”
 Why?

 Do you want my guess?
 Because you might remember me saying: you’re not going to like it.
 Okay, here it is: my guess… is that Nomura knew he sanded away several of Birth by Sleep’s central elements and themes, like the Unversed and the concept of “birth by sleep”… and so hoped that he could include them and their explanations… in another spinoff game.
 After all, the only thing that really makes Birth by Sleep “Birth by Sleep,” as opposed to some other Kingdom Hearts game is the cast (which couldn’t be carried over, with the exception of Aqua in what probably became her 0.2 role) and the subject that’s right there in the title: “birth by sleep!”
 And so my guess puts my chips on “birth by sleep!”
 As I once said about webcomics: if you give someone an infinite canvas and an infinite archive, one day some idiot is going to come along and try to use all of both.